Factors behind teenage pregnancy and recommendations for capacity building

 Media:

-media sites influence young people into trying out the sexual scenes or considering sex as an adventure or something their peers are doing which may result into unprotected sex.
+Media, such as pornography and other sexual content in movies, videos, song lyrics or on social media sites influence young people into trying out the sexual scenes or considering sex as an adventure or something their peers are doing which may result into unprotected sex.

-Cultural beliefs favoring early motherhood and a large number of children, commonly referred to as children of the President of Uganda, also contributes to the situation.
+Cultural beliefs favoring early motherhood and a large number of children, commonly referred to as ‘children of the President of Uganda’, also contributes to the situation.

 Economic level